Solicitor Website Design – web design advice for a legal practice

 Use a platform that is open source and allows you to move from one web partner to another.
 Avoid a one man band, someone who offers to be everything, planner, designer, developer, digital marketer.
 How many professional legal practices have just one person employed to do everything?

-Get a solicitor website that is theme based, so that you can change the whole design theme without having to create a new website.
-Also, this makes it easier for you to move to a new web partner – avoid any basic HTML developers who have to make every code change for you – at a price, in time delay and money.
+Get a solicitor or legal website that is theme based, so that you can change the whole design theme without having to create a new website.
+Also, this makes it easier for you to move to a new web partner – avoid any basic HTML developers who have to make every code change for you – at a price, in time delay, frustration and money.

 Plan your branding, colours, content and CTAs Calls To Action before or when talking to a professional web developer, if how you look online is important to you to build your brand.
 Think Goodbody, Cox or Mathewson, Frys, McCanns or Mason Hayes & Curran.

-Make Navigation simple, intuitive, stand out and logically show what you specialise in, services such as Family Law, Conveyancing or Litigation, specialist areas such as Medical Legal and experience or qualifications.
+Make Navigation simple, intuitive, stand out and logically show what you specialise in, services such as Family Law, Conveyancing or Litigation, specialist areas such as Medical Legal and show your experience or qualifications.

 Show off your knowledge, experience and useful information from the industry, maybe articles about Family Law or Tax Guidelines on property sales.
 Try Guest Blogging or answering questions in forums !